AdobeDocs/commerce-pwa-studio/src/pages/integrations/live-search/index.md

 ### Render Live Search category page (LiveSearchPLPLoader) component

-To integrate the Live Search Category Page, also known as `LiveSearchPLPLoader` component with PWA, place the **LiveSearchPLPLoader** component in the desired Page component and remove the non-required components from the page.
+To integrate the Live Search Category Page (`LiveSearchPLPLoader` component), add the **LiveSearchPLPLoader** to your desired page component.
+Then remove any unnecessary components from that page.
-In a vanilla PWA instance the `local-intercept.js` should look like the following:
+For a vanilla PWA instance, configure your `local-intercept.js` file as shown below:

 ```jsx
 const { Targetables } = require('@magento/pwa-buildpack');